Logging and Metrics

 # INFO [service-name, traceId, spanId]

-We can also create out own Span IDs manually using methods from spring-cloud-sleuth (or micrometer) (in code).
+We can also create and assign our own custom Span IDs manually too.

 ELK Stack